SAFCSP-Team/priority-queue-project/README.md

 ### Problem

-Implement a task manager system that stores tasks with specific priorities and organizes them using a Priority Queue data structure.
+Implement a task manager system that stores tasks with specific priorities and organizes them using a priority queue data structure.

 > The higher the priority value, the higher the priority of the task to get processed.